KaiAragaki/GettingAndCleaningData/README.md

 Variable names containing the character string "mean" or "std" are selected from the dataset, including ID columns like "isTrain", "Activity" and "Subject".

-This filtered dataset then bifurcates and is grouped by either Activity or Subject, then the mean of each column containing "mean" or "std" is taken as a summary.
-The results are merged back together in the variable 'meanData', which is then written to a .txt file called "analysisOutput.txt".
+This filtered dataset is grouped by both activity and subject, then the mean of each variable was taken and stored in a dataframe.
+The dataframe is then exported as a .txt file "analysisOutput.txt"

 Finally, the user's original working directory is restored.